Other health problems

 Brachycephalic dog breeds are those that are characterized by having a wide skull and a short snout.
 Common examples include the Pug and the English Bulldog.
 Due to this compromised morphology, they can develop various health problems, especially those related to respiration.
 This is why these dogs often make strange sounds such as when the Pug keeps making a honking noise.

 Brachycephalic dog syndrome is when several deformities such as narrowing of the nostrils, elongation of the soft palate or the eversion of the pharyngeal ventricles occur at the same time.
-In these cases, we can notice that the dog keeps gulping because their airways are obstructed.
+In these cases, we can notice that the dog keeps gulping or swallowing because their airways are obstructed.
 In addition to gulping, they may make snorting, gurgling and sneezing noises.
 If the animal is at risk of asphyxiation, surgical intervention may be required.

 Kennel cough is a well-known canine disease, so-called because it is very contagious and can spread through dog kennels quickly.
 It is as a result of various pathogens which can occur alone or in combination.
 The most characteristic symptom is a dry cough.
 However, it is also common to see the dog try to swallow and gulp a lot.